nikitakooner/CNE-Project2/README.md

 # QAC SFIA2 Project

-This application is a simple [Flask application](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application), ready to be deployed, for your SFIA2 project.

-The following information should be everything you need to complete the project.

 ## Brief

+The final deliverable for this project is a completed CI Pipeline with full documentation around the utilisation of supporting tools.
+The CI Pipeline needs to be able to successfully deploy the application you have created as per the requirements.

 The application must: